Causes, Effects and Solutions to Industrial Pollution on Our Environment

 1. Lack of Policies to Control Pollution

-Lack of effective policies and poor enforcement drive allowed many industries to bypass laws made by the pollution control board, which resulted in mass-scale pollution that affected the lives of many people.
+The lack of effective policies has allowed many industries to bypass laws made by the pollution control board, resulting in mass-scale pollution that has immensely affected many people’s lives.

 2. Unplanned Industrial Growth